2021-07-19 10:27:16 source: Thomas William Whyke

 While my research focus has been on China, both late-imperial and contemporary, for the past decade, there have been changes over time: first on China’s soft power, and the perception of Confucius Institutes among Western students interested in China and the Chinese language, then on online queer literature in contemporary China and now on the relationship between humans, animals and queer in late-imperial Chinese fiction, with a particular focus on Qing dynasty tales by well-known writers such as Pu Songling and Ji Yun (or Ji Xiaolan).
 I still remember picking up an old Classical Chinese version of Pu Songling’s Strange Tales from a Chinese Studio as I sat in a Cat Café in the historical town Xitang in Jiashan county during Christmas in 2013.
 Admittedly my Classical Chinese was not as strong as I would like it to be, but from the little I understood I was immediately drawn by the supernatural and strange creatures and happenings in this work, but perhaps more so by the fact that these figures and events are instructional and moral against the author’s own worldly society.
 Indeed, they are the essence of traditional Chinese culture, reflecting on Buddhist, Daoist and Confucian beliefs, and are a thrilling read for any Western scholar.

 What may have become strikingly obvious by now is that my academic life in China revolves around Zhejiang.
 My home is in Ningbo, a major port and industrial hub in the province.
-While Hangzhou, the provincial capital city, boasts the West Lake, a personal love of mine due to its historical and cultural significance, Ningbo also has much history and culture: its home to the 1516 landmark Tianyi Ge, one of China’s oldest libraries, Ningbo Museum, exhibiting regional artifacts dating to the Neolithic Hemudu Culture, and Tianyi Square, a vibrant city-center featuring a musical fountain and bounded by shopping arcades.
+While Hangzhou, the provincial capital city, boasts the West Lake, a personal love of mine due to its historical and cultural significance, Ningbo also has much history and culture: it’s home to the 1516 landmark Tianyi Ge, one of China’s oldest libraries, Ningbo Museum, exhibiting regional artifacts dating to the Neolithic Hemudu Culture, and Tianyi Square, a vibrant city-center featuring a musical fountain and bounded by shopping arcades.

 At present, I am a visiting scholar at Zhejiang University’s International Business School, which is part of the university’s newly opened International Campus in Haining, a county-level city.
 The International Business School, which offers a Master of China Studies program, attracted me straight away.
 Not only was I once part of the China Studies program at Zhejiang University, the first in China, but this program aims to prepare young scholars for a career in a broad range of sectors where they can implement their knowledge on China and/or East Asia.